 Audit logging procedures include event logging and systems auditing, implemented for the purpose of maintaining a secure environment.
-The CA implements the following controls:

-The CA event logging system records events that include but are not limited to:
+The CA implements the following controls: The CA event logging system records events that include but are not limited to:

 - Issuance of a certificate;

 - Revocation of a certificate;

 - Suspension of a certificate;

-- Reactivation of a certificate;

 - Automatic revocation;

 - Publishing of a CRL or delta CRL.